derrickroselight/Advanced_Dijkstra_Algorithm/README.md

 ***Postscript***
-When I was young, I was fascinated with Google Map thought it was a black magic..
+This is one of my algorithm homework when I was in college.
 I still remembered that I gained a plenty of accomplishment from it.
+Because when I was young, I was entirely fascinated with Google Map and thought it was a black magic.
-I feel like i'm a senior software engineer in google map team.
+Hence, After finishing this, I feel like i'm a senior software engineer in Google Map team.
+B-)
+(In fact, They're not using Dijkstra Algorithm cause it isn't fast enough.)